certara/pyDarwin/docs/Overview.rst

 a penalty for under or over prediction of Cmax (basically a penalty for `posterior predictive check <https://link.springer.com/article/10.1023/A:1011555016423>`_).

 Supervised learning includes algorithms such as regression, artificial neural networks (ANN), decision trees/random forest, and k-nearest neighbor.
 Recently, hybrid supervised/unsupervised learning algorithms have been introduced and have proven to be very powerful.
-The best known of these is deep q network/reinforcement learning(DQN/RL).
+The best known of these is Deep Q Network/Reinforcement
+Learning (DQN/RL).
 DQN/RL is a deep neural network (a slightly more complex ANN).
 However, unlike traditional supervised ANN, there is no training set.
 Rather, the method starts with a randomly selected set of weights for nodes in the ANN.
 Then, based on this random selection, ANN predicts the best model.

 At the start, this model will be far from the "true" optimal model.
 Starting with a single model, however, provides a very small "training set", and the ANN is now trained on this model.